 The Outreach Team

-Location and Timeline: We are hiring organizers for this position beginning January 17, 2021 and continuing through June 30th, with the possibility of extension.
+Location and Timeline: We are hiring an organizer for this position beginning January 24th and continuing through June 30th, with the possibility of extension.
 Organizers can be based anywhere in the state of Pennsylvania, with preference for Allegheny, Bucks, Delaware, and Montgomery Counties.

 What You’ll Do:

 Build Coalition and Develop Grasstop RelationshipsEngage with organizing partners in-state to elevate reproductive rights issues

 Develop contacts and relationships with state legislators and their staff and engage with them on reproductive rights issues as well as raising awareness around attacks happening statewide including but not limited to a PA constitutional amendment

 Recruit and Train a Community of Volunteer ActivistsCall and text supporters and recruit them into grassroots actions.

 Run grassroots skills trainings to develop effective campaigners among volunteers

 Keep meticulous track of a volunteer list so that no potential volunteer falls through the cracks

 Represent the campaign through participation in community spaces and events, while engaging and uplifting coalition and partner organizations.

 Organize Events around reproductive justice and accessNail 100% of all messaging and legal requirements and ensure that volunteers do the same